Joshuainfluence/basic_calculator.py/README.md

 # basic_calculator
-A basic calculator that performs arithmetic, only runs on terminal
+A basic python calculator that performs arithmetic, only runs on terminal